Sequoyah: Life after the creation of the syllabary

-Sequoyah's syllabary was completed about 1821 but it was not accepted by the Cherokee nation at first.
-But after the people began to see its value, the syllabary quickly spread and Sequoyah was awarded a medal from the Cherokee National Council in 1824.
-This same year, Sequoyah moved from Alabama to Arkansas.
-Four years after his move, he would reluctantly sign a treaty that exchanged the Cherokee land in Arkansas for Indian Territory (modern day Oklahoma).
-He was one of the "Old Settler" delegates that went to Washington, D.C. to sign the treaty.
+Sequoyah completed his syllabary in 1821.
+It was not immediately accepted by the Cherokee nation, but soon spread.
+In 1824, Sequoyah was awarded a medal from the Cherokee National Council and also moved from Alabama to Arkansas.

+Four years later, he was one of the "Old Settler" delegates that went to Washington, D.C., to sign the treaty that exchanged the Cherokee land in Arkansas for Indian Territory (modern-day Oklahoma).

-In 1829, Sequoyah settled in present day Sallisaw, Oklahoma, with his wife and daughter.
-In 1838, the Cherokees from the southeast were relocated to Indian Territory under Chief John Ross.
-After this relocation, Sequoyah set out to unite the 16 other Old Settlers with the Ross Party because they already established their own government.
-In 1839, Sequoyah and the 16 other Old Settlers and about 15 representatives of the Ross party signed the Act of Union, and a new Cherokee constitution was created.
+In 1829, Sequoyah settled in present-day Sallisaw, Oklahoma, with his wife and daughter.
+In 1838, the Cherokees from the southeast were moved to Indian Territory under Chief John Ross.
+After this, Sequoyah set out to unite the 16 other Old Settlers with the Ross Party because they already had established their own government.
+In 1839, Sequoyah and the 16 other Old Settlers and about 15 representatives of the Ross party signed the Act of Union, thereby creating a new Cherokee constitution.

-Soon after the signing of the new Cherokee constitution, Sequoyah went to Mexico in search for other Cherokees who migrated there.
-He was hoping to spread his teachings of the syllabary and convince the migrated Cherokees to relocate to Indian Territory.
+Soon afterward, Sequoyah went to Mexico in search for Cherokees who had migrated there.
+He was hoping to spread his teachings of the syllabary and convince the migrated Cherokees to move to Indian Territory.

 Syllabary and Cherokee literacy

 As a silversmith, Sequoyah dealt regularly with European Americans who had settled in the area.
 He was impressed by their writing, and referred to their correspondence as "talking leaves".
 He knew that the papers represented a way to transmit information to other people in distant places, which his fellow American soldiers were able to do but he and other indigenous people could not.
-A majority of the Cherokee believed that writing was either sorcery, witchcraft, a special gift, or a pretense; Sequoyah accepted none of these explanations.
+A majority of the Cherokee assumed that writing was either sorcery, witchcraft, a special gift, or a pretense; Sequoyah accepted none of these explanations.
 He said that he could invent a way for Cherokees to talk on paper, even though his friends and family thought the idea was absurd.